Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Results

 \section{Results}

 B08 obtained spectroscopy for 470 stars in Sculptor from which they measured line-of-sight velocities and metallicites derived from the Calcium triplet lines.
 They identified two distinct populations with different metallicity, spatial distribution and kinematics: a metal rich (\MR) population, defined to have $[Fe/H] >-1.5$, and a metal poor (\MP) population, defined to have $[Fe/H] < -1.7$.
 This clean separation and the large radial coverage of the two populations make this an attractive sample to analyze using our model distribution function described in Section~\ref{sec:models}.
 We fit our distribution function model to the photometric and velocity dispersion profiles reported by B08 for each population by performing a likelihood analysis using the MCMC technique, as described in Section~\ref{sec:likelihood}.
+Note that the photometric profiles are obtained from a different and much larger population of stars than the velocity dispersion profiles.

 Since the stellar distribution of Sculptor is elongated on the sky, B08 give the surface brightness profile of each population as a function of an ``elliptical radius'' which corresponds to the projected semi-major axis determined from the photometry~\citep{Tolstoy2004}.
-To account for this within the context of our assumption of spherical symmetry, we take as the radial coordinate the geometric mean of the major and minor axes, which we expect to correspond best to the count profile for circular annuli.
+To account for this in the context of our assumption of spherical symmetry, we take as the radial coordinate the geometric mean of the major and minor axes, which we expect to correspond best to the count profile for circular annuli.
+We also perform the same scaling on the B08 kinematic data.
 The ellipticity of Sculptor is $\epsilon = 0.3$~\citep{Irwin:1995tb}.